 Q: I’ve never been to Cape Radiology Group or Cape Girardeau.
 Where are you located?

-A: Our main office is based in Cape Girardeau; however our radiologists serve facilities throughout Missouri, Illinois and Arkansas.
+A: Our main office is based in Cape Girardeau; however our radiologists serve facilities throughout Missouri and Illinois.

 Q: Why am I getting a bill from Cape Radiology Group?